Divyth/LeaseLink/README.md

 # LeaseLink

-FlatBuddy is a student housing marketplace that connects tenants and owners with listings, search filters, map discovery, favorites, chat, and appointment handling.
+LeaseLink is a student housing marketplace that connects tenants and owners with listings, search filters, map discovery, favorites, chat, and appointment handling.

 ## Highlights